 Boston College is committed to designing and constructing sustainable buildings that are energy efficient, conserve water, provide a high level of occupant comfort and safety and have longevity.

-To meet this standard, BC is committed to design and construct all new campus buildings to a minimum LEED Silver rating with the goal of a higher rating when feasible.
-Boston College has 5 LEED buildings and one building completed with anticipation of being awarded LEED silver certification.
-Existing LEED buildings:
+To meet this standard, BC is committed to design and construct all new campus buildings to a minimum LEED Certified Level with the goal of a higher rating.
+The new Connell Recreation Center is on track to be our newest LEED building.

 Currently, BC is replacing CFLs and flourescent light fixtures with LED (light emitting diodes) fixtures.
 Over the years, BC has converted lighting in our buildings to ensure energy efficiency and quality.
 Additionally, many classrooms and common areas are now equipped with motion sensor lighting.